session six: letter to my mother

 May 28, 1935 — September 4, 2012

-Who are you?
 Who are you apart from me?
 For so many years, I thought we were one and the same.
 Unfortunately, we made that mistake.
-But God, He changed all that — by fulfilling His purpose of setting us both free.
+But God, He changed all that — by setting us both free.
 How do I know?
 In my hands I hold the mirror you gave me and I see a perfect reflection of myself.
+Thank you.

 Mater.
 Madre.
 Mère.
 Mum.
 Mom.
 Mommy.
 Mama.
 Ma.
 Mother.

-Oh, those…they were just stepping-stones to all the mountains I had to climb and the Rock I learned to cling to.
+Her: Oh, those?
+They were just stepping-stones to the mountains I learned to climb and the Rock I learned to cling to.

 “A week past my due date you are calling every day.
 Steven answers the phone, holds it up, and mouths, “Your mother again.”
 He thinks you may be bugging me.
 You aren’t.
 I am a woman lost in the weary sea of waiting, and you are the only one who really knows where I am.
 Your voice is keeping me afloat.
 I grab the phone.”

 We cut our teeth on the figurehead of Mother — a developmental task that extends far beyond toddlerhood.
 Emotional growth is painful.
 But it’s teeth we need and a good mother knows that.
 So she offers her edge and bears the pain along with us.
 Cries for us, too.
 Then she cheers us on.
 Through a million and one little things, she shows her love, mirrors back to us who we are.
 How else can we know ourselves but through the eyes of another?
 Children need a face to look into to know they’re loved.
 And they need eyes that speak back to them, “Yes, you are loved.”
 Through our most significant relationships do we become that person of certain expression, disposition, demeanor, stature, spirit.